 Martensitic stainless steel contains a high carbon content (0.1-0.12%), chromium of around 10.5-18%, and magnetic properties.
 This stainless steel grade undergoes hardening via heat treatment because of its high carbon content.

 Therefore, they are applicable in scenarios that require the strength of stainless steel, anti-resistance, and machinability.
-There are many types of martensitic stainless steels grades.
+There are many types of martensitic stainless steel grades.
 Below are the common ones in rapid prototyping.

 · Grade 431